pal3668139/CAT-Data-Mgt/README.md

 ### 4. Automation: Orchestration with Cloud Functions and Cloud Scheduler
 CAT has a very predictable schedule for publishing Action Surveys twice per week during the legislative session.
- - Each Action Survey also uses a standard naming convention such as "Week-05-Sun" and "Week-05-Wed."
+ - Each Action Survey also uses a standard naming convention (e.g. "Week-05-Sun" and "Week-05-Wed").
  - Using this schedule and standard naming conventions, we will define an ingestion schedule for each Action Survey.
  - The ingestion schedule: Process data from each Action Survey once per day for 10 days after it is published.